COVID Series: Buying Plane Tickets In A World Of Travel Restrictions

 It's worth reading this article in tandem with our piece on crossing borders during COVID and on which countries and airports allow connecting flights right now.

 Most of the problems discussed here simply don't apply when booking with points, since award bookings are generally pretty simple transactions in which your home airline is acting as your travel agent.

 Let's get started!

 #1 - BUY AIRFARE DIRECTLY FROM THE AIRLINE - AND NOWHERE ELSE - UNTIL COVID IS REALLY, TRULY OVER.

 I'm dead serious about this one.
-No matter what kind of price you see on "SuperFlyteDeal.com" or any other Online Travel Agency (OTA), no matter how tempting it looks, I urge you to buy your plane tickets ONLY direct from the airline, or at least through a personal travel agent you know and trust, until COVID is entirely behind us.
+No matter what kind of price you see on "FlyDealz.com" or any other Online Travel Agency (OTA), no matter how tempting it looks, I urge you to buy your plane tickets ONLY direct from the airline, or at least through a personal travel agent you know and trust, until COVID is entirely behind us.

-The main reason for this is simple: when flights get rescheduled or cancelled - and that's happening an awful lot this year - you really don't want to be stuck trying to go through a third company's phone-support system to try and get rebooked or refunded.
+The reason for this is simple: when flights get rescheduled or cancelled - and that's happening an awful lot this year - you really don't want to be stuck trying to go through a third company's phone-support system to try and get rebooked or refunded.
 I've heard from countless people this year who've lost hundreds of dollars when a flight gets cancelled, and both the third-party reseller and the airline respond with "not our problem, you need to talk to the other guys".